-In order for risk managers to effectively communicate the value of their work to these various stakeholders, Roberts argues that they must be a “multilingual”, tailoring language to each stakeholder’s particular objectives while aligning the risk and insurance function to the company’s overall strategic goals.
+In order for risk managers to effectively communicate the value of their work to these various stakeholders, Roberts argues that they must be “multilingual”, tailoring their language to each stakeholder’s particular objectives while aligning the risk and insurance function to the company’s overall strategic goals.

-How marketing can help risk managers
+How marketing can help risk managers?

 Roberts believes risk managers should engage their marketing colleagues and even request their own marketing budgets to create an internal ‘brand’ to help get their message across.
 Creating an insurance intranet, for example, is one way of building a brand internally.